 I managed to turn around and get the car home, rang Daddy P for help.
 When he could get away from work he managed to tie the exhaust up off the road with some string and took it to the garage for me.
 I saw any chance of a Christmas present slipping away – car problems just before Christmas – not good.

 I plucked up enough courage to drive his Landrover, only the second time ever.
 I’m not a really confident driver and struggle with parking even in small cars, his car is just a tank.
-I rang our special friend to update her, I didn’t feel happy to drive all the way to the Museum, and half the morning was now gone, so we agreed on an at home play date at her house and a lunch out at a favourite pub.
+I rang our special friend to update her, I didn’t feel happy to drive all the way to the Museum, and half the morning was now gone, so we agreed on an at-home play date at her house and lunch out at a favourite pub.

 We all survived my driving and parking and still enjoyed our day, even though we were all disappointed not to have been making some things for Christmas.
 Daddy P rang me later in the day, good news, it was only a broken bracket on the exhaust – all repaired for £2.63 + labour.
-Sigh of relief all round!
+Sigh of relief all around!